Which Hawaii Island to Visit?

 There is primarily one main airport that services Oahu, and it's located in Honolulu.
 Most of Oahu's accommodations are located in Waikiki, but there are other lodging gems scattered around the island.
 Check out our Where to Stay on Oahu in 2023 article for more information.

 - Waikiki Beach - Iconic gathering place for visitors from around the world.

 - Pearl Harbor - Explore the historic sites recounting the Pearl Harbor attack.

 - Hanauma Bay & Nature Preserve - One of Hawaii's premier snorkeling sites.

 - Nuuanu Pali Lookout - Historic spot with fantastic mountain views.

 - North Shore - Legendary birthplace of big wave surfing.

 The second-largest island is home to what some believe are the best beaches in the world.
 If you visit during the winter months, book a tour to see the majestic whales, as Maui has some of the world’s best whale watching.
 Wake up early to catch the sunrise at Haleakala, stroll through historic Lahaina town, or drive the majestic Road to Hana for spectacular scenery.

 The main airport on Maui is in Kahului.
 Many of the best accommodations are on the West coastline (in Lahaina or Ka'anapali) or along the south shore (within Kihei and Wailea).
-Be sure to check out our Where to Stay on Maui article for more information.
+Check out our Where to Stay on Maui in 2023 article for more information.